 New members are always welcome.
 If you are interested in becoming a member, or would like to know more about the PTA, please contact:

-We are looking for some new Old Boys to join us, to help diversify the age range of our committee, and also the regions.
+We are looking for some new Old Boys to join our committee, to help diversify the age range and also the regions.
 You don’t need to be in Christchurch, you can zoom in to our monthly meetings, and when we have events in your area, it may be an opportunity to attend and represent the OBA.
-If you would like to register your interest in joining the committee and or would like further information, please email email@example.com
+If you would like to register your interest in joining the committee and or would like further information, please email firstname.lastname@example.org

 The College has always enjoyed strong support from its old boys.
 In recent years parents have prepaid a lifetime membership for their sons via the voluntary contribution.
 In turn the Association funds scholarships and the new parents cocktail function and subsidises the Year 13 Leavers’ Breakfast.
 All boys leaving the College receive an old boys tie and these are sponsored by individual old boys.